Dominated Pesin theory: convex sum of hyperbolic measures: Abstract

 \section{Abstract}

-In the uniformly hyperbolic setting it is well known that the measure supported on periodic orbits is dense in the convex space of all invariant measure.
-In this paper we consider the reverse question, in the non-uniformly hyperbolic setting: assuming that some ergodic measure converges to a convex sum of hyperbolic ergodic measures, what can we deduce on the initial measures?
+In the uniformly hyperbolic setting it is well known that the set of all measures supported on periodic orbits is dense in the convex space of all invariant measures.
+In this paper we consider the converse question, in the non-uniformly hyperbolic setting: assuming that some ergodic measure converges to a convex combination of hyperbolic ergodic measures, what can we deduce about the initial measures?

-To every hyperbolic measure $\mu$ whose stable/unstable Oseledets splitting is dominated we associate canonically a unique class $H(\mu)$ of periodic orbits for the homoclinic relation, called \emph{its intersection class}.
-In a dominated setting, we prove that a convex sum of finitely many ergodic hyperbolic measures of the same index is accumulated by ergodic measures if, and only if, they share the same intersection class.
-This result also holds if the measures fail to be ergodic but are supported on hyperbolic sets.
+To every hyperbolic measure $\mu$ whose stable/unstable Oseledets splitting is dominated we associate canonically a unique class $H(\mu)$ of periodic orbits for the homoclinic relation, called its \emph{intersection class}.
+In a dominated setting, we prove that a measure for which almost every measure in its ergodic decomposition is hyperbolic with the same index such as the dominated splitting is accumulated by ergodic measures if, and only if, almost all such ergodic measures have a common intersection class.

 We provide examples which indicate the importance of the domination assumption.